meshery/meshery/docs/pages/extensibility/adapters.md

 ### Running an adapter as a process

 Another way to test your local changes is to run the adapter as a process.
-To do this, clone the meshery repository, and start meshery using make run-local-cloud.
-Start the adapter from your IDE, or by executing make run.
-Then, in the meshery interface, add the adapter using “localhost:<PORT>”.
+To do this, clone the `meshery/meshery` repository, and start Meshery Server using `make server`.
+Start the adapter from your IDE, or by executing `make run`.
+Then, in Meshery UI, add the adapter using “localhost:<PORT>”.

 ### Creating a new Meshery Adapter